To describe the limitations on and procedures for naming buildings, structures, interior spaces, and exterior spaces, including landscape elements.

 General UO community

-Revision recommended and approved by the President on October 31, 2006
+31 October 2006 - Revision recommended and approved by the university president

 The naming, or renaming, of a building, structure or external space is considered a major event in the history of the institution, requiring due consideration, appropriate due diligence, and consultation.